peterkovacs-codeandsoda/peterkovacs-codeandsoda/presentations/unity/prototyping-2.md

 - Pick the next feature and follow [Section 2.2](#22-introduce-primitives)

 ### 2.6.
 Feature Complete?
-- In the meantime compare the current functionality with the Design Document, and create the "Features" Document
+- In the meantime compare the current functionality with the Design Document, and create the *"Features"* Document
+- Check frequently
-- Review it frequently and check if the initial goals
+  - initial goals
+  - initial scope
+  - initial technology stack
+  - initial resources
-  - Achieved
+  - initial time limit

-  - Can be achieved
-  - Need to change
+### 3. What's next?
+- Introduce some basic features with [Visual Scripting](visual-scripting.md)